1896 Canadian federal election: Description

 The election saw a great change in the Liberal Party.
 While the Liberals had traditionally been the party for radical change and free trade, in the 1896 election, they embraced a much more conservative platform.
 That helped many of the traditional supporters of the Conservative Party move to the Liberals.
 The most important change was Laurier's support of the National Policy, an important cause to the powerful business interests of Montreal and Toronto.
 The Liberal campaign was directed by an ex-Conservative, Joseph Israël Tarte.
 Laurier was also a strong supporter of provincial rights, and a number of powerful Liberal premiers supported the campaign, such as Ontario's Oliver Mowat and Nova Scotia's W. S. Fielding, both of whom who won seats in the House and were appointed to cabinet after the election.

-Ending up, no party took a majority of the votes.
-The two main parties were over-represented in the House of Commons.
-The election fits the definition of a wrong-winner election - the party with the most votes did not take more seats than a less-popular party.
 The Conservatives won more votes in the 1896 election than the Liberals (48.2% of the votes in comparison to 41.4% for the Liberals).
 However, the Liberals took more seats.
 The Conservatives captured about half of the seats in English Canada.
 They suffered losses in Quebec, where Tupper's reputation as an ardent imperialist was a major handicap.
 Tupper's inability to persuade Joseph-Adolphe Chapleau to return to active politics as his Quebec lieutenant ended any chances of the Conservatives winning the most seats that province.
 Meanwhile, Laurier's Liberals won a landslide victory in Quebec, as well as getting some seats in English Canada (especially in the Maritimes and the West).

-Although Laurier had won the election on June 24, Tupper initially refused to cede power, insisting that Laurier would be unable to form a government even if the Liberal Party had won 55% of the seats in the House of Commons.
+Tupper initially refused to resign as Prime Minister, insisting that Laurier would be unable to form a government.
 However, when Tupper attempted to make appointments as prime minister, Governor General Lord Aberdeen refused.
 Tupper resigned, and the governor general invited Laurier to form a government.
-Laurier's government went on to last the usual four years.